kyleboas/tacticsjournal.com/drafts/2023-3-3-Match-Preview-Man-City-vs-Newcastle-04Mar2023.md

 Tactical Previews/Untitled 2.jpeg

 Silva (CM) lost the ball to Luiz, and Akanji was caught out too wide rather than centrally where he should have been, leaving Watkins free in an acre of space.
 He was played in by Luiz, and Watkins dribbled past Akanji to score.
 This is the type of chance Newcastle will attempt to recreate.

-One bonus thing to watch for is the battle between Kyle Walker (RB) and Allan Saint-Maximin (LW).
-These two are very fast players, and Saint-Maximin will try to dribble past Walker to get inside the box.
-This is why I would want Silva (CM) on Man City's right-hand side to help Walker deal with Saint-Maximin on the wing.
-He had a lot of success in their first head-to-head on August 21, 2022, so Man City should look to neutralize him without sacrificing the effectiveness of their press against Newcastle's overload on the right-wing.

 Man City sits second in the league table, just two points behind Arsenal.
 Newcastle is 5th, trying to claw their way back into the top four with two games in hand, only 4 points separating them and Tottenham.
 Newcastle is also trying to bounce back from their loss to Man United in the Carabao Cup Final on the weekend.